Python REST APIs + Flask + Angular CRUD Example

 The above changes are required to sync the above model class User in src/app/user.ts.

-Now run the angularjs-python application, you will be able to see the page with one user information, provided the user information exists in the table.
+Now run the angularjs-python or angular-flask application, you will be able to see the page with one user information, provided the user information exists in the table.

 If you try to see detail or want to edit, you won’t be able to do that (you will only see default message appearing in the html page in respective modules) because those functionalities do not exist yet.

-If you try to delete on clicking on the X button then you will be but we won’t delete now because we need to implement functionalities to perform other actions.
+If you try to delete on clicking on the X button then you will be but I won’t delete now because I need to implement functionalities to perform other actions.
 When you try to delete you will be prompted with alert box for delete confirmation.

 User Details

-Now we will see how to show user detail information when you click on Detail link.
+Now you will see how to show user detail information when you click on Detail link.

 import { Component, OnInit } from '@angular/core';